BitForgeCraftedCode/ImagePerfect/README.md

 - It will ask for your root server password after hitting enter.
 - Your database should now be restored.

 NOTE: It would be best to try this before spending too much time organizing your photos in the app.
-Make sure you can back up before wasting time.
-Its easy to spend hours adding cover images, tags, and notes about the event/day.
+Make sure you can backup before wasting time.
+It's easy to spend hours adding cover images, tags, and notes about the event/day.

 ### Ubuntu

 This is basically the same as Windows

 1. Open a terminal in your desired backup location.
-2. **To back up**:
+2. **To backup**:
 ```
 sudo mysqldump imageperfect > imageperfect_YYYY_MM_DD.sql
 ```